 Reverse DNS Lookup: What it is and How to Set it Up

-Reverse DNS resolution is the querying technique done on the DNS side.
-It determines the hostname based on a given IP address.
-In contrast, the forward DNS lookup retrieves the IP address using a hostname.
+Reverse DNS is the lookup that determines the hostname associated with a given IP address.
+Forward DNS does the reverse, retrieving an IP address from a hostname.

 The vital thing to note about reverse DNS is that even though IETF claims that every domain should be capable of doing a lookup, in fact, not all IP addresses have a reverse entry.

-The reason for that is banal; this mechanism is not crucial for DNS to function correctly.
+The reason for that is banal: reverse DNS is not crucial for DNS to function correctly.
 Therefore, reverse DNS lookup is only a recommendation, not a requirement.

 However, in most cases, especially when it comes to popular or serious companies, reverse DNS lookup can be easily done.